 The most common way to buy bonds is through a broker.
 Commissions for the purchase vary from broker to broker.
 With DEGIRO, you can buy government and corporate bonds online on a large number of exchanges.
 The transaction fee depends on the bond market.
 In contrast to other financial instruments, bonds are not priced in currency but as a percentage of the par value.
 This makes it easier to calculate the effective interest rate.

-First, bonds are counter-cyclical, which can impact their value.
+Market conditions: Bonds are counter-cyclical, which can impact their value.
 When the stock market is doing well, bonds are often of less interest to investors because other financial instruments, such as stocks, seem more profitable.
 This causes the value of a bond to drop.
 In this case, issuing parties must promise higher interest payments to keep the bond attractive to invest in.

 The most apparent advantage of a bond is the fact that it is a relatively safe investment.
 If you keep it until the maturity date, the par value will be returned unless the entity defaults.